-One of the first question someone asks themselves before buying a large quantity of beef is “how much beef will I get?”
-That question is usually followed by, “If I buy a half or quarter, what part am I getting?
+We’ve been selling beef directly off of our farm for decades.
+Without a doubt one of the first questions people ask before buying a cow is “how much beef will I actually get?”
+That question is usually followed by, “If I buy a cow, what part am I getting?
 The front half or back half?”

 Buying a Quarter Cow:

 Here’s what our 18.1 cu ft refrigerator with freezer on top looks like with a quarter beef, which is 110 lbs of beef.
 As you can see, it’s a lot of beef, but it all fits in the freezer (without the freezer shelf or ice bucket).